EnzoBtv/identicon-gen/README.md

 # Identicon

-Identicon is a service for generating Identity Icons based on a string Generated Images are saved to the User Computer on the project folder
+Identicon is a service for generating Identity Icons based on a string.\n Generated Images are saved to the User Computer on the project folder

 ## Table of Contents